MariaExtrella/QATestTheAgileMonkeys/README.md

 [DeleteUser.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/DeleteUser.feature):

-This Feature gets the username of the wanted to delete user and it post the request with the graphql query and the username as the body:
+This Feature gets the username of the wanted to delete user and it posts the request with the graphql query and the username in the body:

        Scenario: Delete a user
           # The query is read from a *.graphql file